What is Orthokeratology?

 What about for children?

 Lots of studies have demonstrated that children benefit from a confidence boost in not wearing glasses.
-They are also better for sports activities – no having to sit out PE at school.
-Research also demonstrates that Ortho K lenses have a great benefit in helping to stop, or slow, shortsight progressing.
-Major manufacturers are spending millions developing better designs to expand the market for these lenses.
+They are also very convenient for active kids and adults who want to enjoy sports activities with no need for glasses or daytime contacts.
+Research also demonstrates that Ortho K lenses have a great benefit in helping to slow the progression of nearsightedness.

 I have dry eyes.
 Can I wear Ortho K lenses?